-Tired.
+TIRED.
 The Bible says, "God wants His loved ones to get their proper rest."
-(Psalm 127:2 TLB) The Lord knows that we are not at our best when we’re exhausted.
+(Psalm 127:2 TLB) The Lord knows that we are not at our best when we are exhausted.
 For one thing, our faith doesn't work very well.
 That's because fatigue can hamper our focus.
 And focused prayers are the most powerful prayers we can pray.
 Tiredness can also put us in a negative frame of mind.
-Try to pray with a negative mindset, and you’ll quickly discover how ineffective your prayers can be.
+Try to pray with a negative mindset, and you will quickly discover how ineffective your prayers can be.
 Exhaustion can also affect our work.
 It appalls me how many mistakes I can make when I'm sitting up late at night working, when I should be in bed.
 Scientists have even proven that excessive fatigue can have the same effect on us as being under the influence of drugs or alcohol.
 Our decision-making abilities become impaired.
 When we put undue stress on our bodies and minds through extreme behaviors and attitudes, Satan can, and will, use our weakened state to lead us astray.
 The devil is constantly looking for vulnerable believers - don't you be one of them!

 Prayer: Lord, remind me often not to allow myself to become too hungry, angry, lonely, or tired.
 Fill me with wisdom and strength, and make me sensitive and obedient to Your Spirit's leading at all times.
+Remind me often that letting my guard down can open the door to the enemy and make me vulnerable to his evil strategies.
 Thank You that as I remain cautious and vigilant, I will walk in the paths of Your very best blessings!

 |Caitie Hurst Releases Single, "How Could I Be Silent"|